Last updated on 27th June 2024

 Final thoughts

-At the top of this article we told you that a shocking 96% of people feel the businesses they buy from have room for improvement when it comes to effective communication and project management.
+Did you know that 96% of people feel the businesses they buy from have room for improvement when it comes to effective communication and project management?

-So you may be relieved to know that the same survey found brands that primarily use a project management tool for client and co-worker communication are more than twice as likely to rate their project efficiency as ‘excellent’ (than those who don’t use a project management tool).
+However, you may also be relieved to know that brands that primarily use a project management tool for client and co-worker communication are more than twice as likely to rate their project efficiency as ‘excellent’ (than those who don’t use a project management tool).

 The implementation of an all-in-one project management system can help make enterprise project management so much easier for you.